arpitkatiyar1999/Country-Picker/README.md

 )
 ```

-- `modifier`: Modifier - Defines the modifier for the composable, allowing customization of layout
-  and appearance.

-- `defaultPaddingValues`: PaddingValues - Defines the default padding values for the CountryPicker.
+- `defaultPaddingValues`: PaddingValues -The spacing values to apply internally between the container and the content.

 - `countryPickerProperties`: CountryPickerProperties - Defines the configurations for the